Salsapil/alx-low_level_programming/0x15-file_io/README.md

 5- Repeats this process until the end of cp_from is reached.
 6- If read fails, print an error message, closes the file descriptors of cp_from and cp_to, and returns 98.
 7- Closes the file descriptors.
-If it fails, print an error message and returns 100.
+If it fails, print an error message and returns 100. after edit:
+The permissions of the created file are rw-rw-r--.
+Reads 1,024 bytes at a time "Buffer".